Appdynamics/config-assessment-tool/README.md

 2. For Windows: using a CMD or PowerShell terminal run `.\config-assessment-tool.exe` if using DefaultJob.json or `./config-assessment-tool.exe -j <job-file-name>` if you created your own job file

 This method of running the tool currently does not support using the UI.
 You may only use command line instructions as outlined above.
 You can change the settings by editing the included configuration files directly.
 You may ignore any other files/libraries in the bundle.
 The configuration files and their directory locations for you to edit are listed below.

+In some installations, specially on-prem controllers, *certificate verification failed* errors may occur when the tool attempts to connect to the controller URL.
+This might be due to certificate issues.
+Set the value of *sslVerify* option to false in the input/jobs/*.json file as the first attempt to resolve this error.

 ```

 config-assessment-tool-<OS>-<version>/